Paralegal Studies Program

 For disclosures related to the Department of Education’s Gainful Employment Rule, click below.

-Call us today or complete the Request More Information form on the top of the page to take the next step towards your new career in the Paralegal Studies field.
+Call us today or complete the Request More Information form at the top of the page to take the next step toward your new career in the Paralegal Studies field.